Malawi – JOFA ACTE

 The use of mercury, a highly toxic metal is common.
 Mercury is used in the extraction of gold from ore, but its mishandling can lead to severe health consequences.
 This implies that children working without any protective gear are at a considerable risk of mercury poisoning which can lead to neurological issues and other serious health complications.

-PIM is an implementing partner in Lilongwe district, T/A Chimutu while SCI is implementing as project lead in Ntchisi.
+PIM is implementing the project in Lilongwe district, T/A Chimutu & T/A Njewa, while SCI is implementing the project in Ntchisi district, T/A Vuso jere & T/A Kalumo.